ucla-oarc-web/WebBlocks/template/entity/table/README.md

 "highlight" CSS class to the targeted `tr` element.
 This should also be a unique color (also different than the color used in hover highlighting).

-### Scrollable Table

-By adding the "scrollable" CSS class to a table, the `tbody` element of a table will be given a fixed maximum height of 350 pixels and scrollbars will be added if the total height of the rows within the `tbody` extend beyond this fixed height.
-When scrolling, however, both `thead` and `tfoot` will remain in a static position, creating a compact table that can provide a large amount of tabular data without consuming an excessive amount of space on the page.

 ## Responsive Considerations

 TODO